edwardcapriolo/IronCount/README.md

 -----

 IronCount has some build in demo's to show it's usefulness.
-The first is MockingBird, which offers Rainbird style URL counting, and data persistance to Cassandra.
+The first is MockingBird, which offers Rainbird style URL counting and data persistance to Cassandra.
 See `com.jointhegrid.ironcount.mockingbird.*` in the test packages.

     public void handleMessage(Message m) {